coq/coq/doc/sphinx/proof-engine/ltac2.rst

 `constr:(fun x : nat => ltac2:(exact (hyp @x)))`

-This pattern is so common that we provide dedicated Ltac2 and Coq term notations for it.
+This pattern is so common that we provide dedicated Ltac2 and Rocq term notations for it.

 - `&x` as an Ltac2 expression expands to `hyp @x`.
-- `&x` as a Coq constr expression expands to `ltac2:(Control.refine (fun () => hyp @x))`.
+- `&x` as a Rocq constr expression expands to `ltac2:(Control.refine (fun () => hyp @x))`.

-In the special case where Ltac2 antiquotations appear inside a Coq term notation, the notation variables are systematically bound in the body of the tactic expression with type `Ltac2.Init.preterm`.
-Such a type represents untyped syntactic Coq expressions, which can by typed in the current context using the `Ltac2.Constr.pretype` function.
+In the special case where Ltac2 antiquotations appear inside a Rocq term notation, the notation variables are systematically bound in the body of the tactic expression with type `Ltac2.Init.preterm`.
+Such a type represents untyped syntactic Rocq expressions, which can by typed in the current context using the `Ltac2.Constr.pretype` function.

 .. example::